Real Name | William Robert Hamilton |

 Fact Sheet

-- Wondering what William Robert Hamilton (MLB)'s full name is?
-William Robert Hamilton (MLB)'s full name is William Robert Hamilton
+- William Robert Hamilton (MLB)'s real name is William Robert Hamilton

 - William Robert Hamilton (MLB) is a(n) professional baseball player